Langi-c/Beacon_Filter_54L15/README.rst

    :name: Central
    :relevant-api: bluetooth

-   Implement basic Bluetooth LE Central role functionality (scanning and connecting).
+   Implement a Beacon and a Central role (with filter) using Bluetooth LE without connection.

 Overview
 ********

-Application demonstrating very basic Bluetooth LE Central role functionality by scanning for other Bluetooth LE devices and establishing a connection to the first one with a strong enough signal.
+Application demonstrating very basic Bluetooth LE Central role functionality by scanning for other Bluetooth LE devices by filter their MAC address.
+Also, it advertises itself as a Beacon device.

 Requirements
 ************